lachstr/physics_animations/_posts/2020-04-08-airplane-boarding-simulation.md

 ![]({{ site.baseurl }}/jupyter/meanprobvsplanesize-manyplanes-trulyrandom.png)

-Which seems to be independent of the plane size.
+Probabilities seem to cluster around 0.5 independently of the plane size.